Supporting Unpaid Carers to access the support they need

 Are you a Carer?

-From the 1st August 2023, Imago is excited to deliver the Maximising Wellbeing of Unpaid Carers, supporting Adult Carers, Young Adult Carers and Young Carers across the borough of Lewisham.
+Imago is excited to deliver the Maximising Wellbeing of Unpaid Carers, supporting Adult Carers, Young Adult Carers and Young Carers across the borough of Lewisham.
+If you are an unpaid carer or know someone who provides care but is not getting paid, help and support are available.

 - Unpaid Young Carers aged 4-18